The Many Inconsistencies of the Purity-Mixture Distinction in Standard Quantum Mechanics: The Inconsistency of Mixed States

 To sum up, since in general abstract mixtures of rank $\neq 1$ cannot be represented as a unit vector, $|\psi \rangle$, there will exist no basis in which a mixed state will predict with certainty (probability = 1) a {\it yes-no} answer for a specific observable.
 And thus, while pure states are understood as providing maximal knowledge (definition 4.1), mixed states are seen as computing ignorance with respect to abstract vectors (definition 4.2).
 The problem is that abstract mixtures, conceived in terms of convex sums of abstract vectors, are not specified in terms of reference frames (or bases) and consequently have no operational content.
 It is only with the addition of a reference frame that it becomes possible for operational mixtures to provide a link with experience.
 As a consequence, the essential equivocity present in the notion of pure state is extended also to mixtures.
 Since Dirac and von Neumann the orthodox literature has uncritically confused these two distinct levels, which we have called `abstract' and `operational'.
 Even though these levels are irrelevant in the case of abstract mathematics they are fundamental when discussing within physics (see Appendix C).

-It is interesting to notice that there are two expositions in the philosophical literature from half a century ago which had already addressed the inconsistencies we have been pointing to in this work.
-As expected the problems arise with the specification of the basis.
+It is interesting to notice that, apart from the original criticisms to the orthodox interpretation of mixtures discussed by Schr\"odinger already in 1936 \cite{Schr36}, there have been several expositions in the philosophical literature which continued, in different ways, addressing these problems.
 In a proceedings paper titled ``A Dilemma for the Traditional Interpretation of Quantum Mixtures'' published in 1972 Nancy Cartwright pointed out that ``a dilemma which arises when one attempts to specify which decomposition is appropriate to a given physical situation.''
 As she argued: \begin{quotation} { ``It is easy to show that any collection built up to accord with a particular decomposition of $W$ will yield the statistical results predicted by $W$.
 But the converse is not true. $W$ does not uniquely determine the constitution of the collection, since every mixed operator can be decomposed in more than one way.
 In the traditional view, however, no individual system can be in more than one pure state, so that the actual constitution of a physical collection can be described by one and only one decomposition.'' \cite[p.
 251]{Cartwright72}} \end{quotation} Cartwright concluded in her work that: \begin{quotation} { ``not all mixed collections are composed of pure states; therefore it is not surprising that the ignorance interpretation faces difficulties in specifying what the pure states are on every occasion.'' \cite[p.
 252]{Cartwright72}} \end{quotation}